blessdyb/beendless.github.io/themes/maupassant/README.md

 - [canvas_nest](https://github.com/hustcc/canvas-nest.js) - Enable dynamic background
 - donate - Enable donate button after each post
 - post_copyright - Enable copyright info after each post
+- love - Enable peach heart when clicking anywhere
+- plantuml - Enable PlantUML to generate UML diagram
+- copycode - Enable one-click copy of code blocks
+- dark - Enable the dark mode of the theme
 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
 [FontAwesome](http://fontawesome.io) icon fonts have been integrated, and you can choose other icons which you like [here](http://fontawesome.io/icons/) and use them according to the instruction.
 - widgets - Choose and arrange the widgets in sidebar here.
 - links - Edit your blogroll here.